sonjoonho/flask-wii/README.md

 ## Future Work

-- This application has not been tested on any platforms other than Chrome and Android.
+- This application has only been tested on Chrome and Firefox with Android.
 In particular, apparently [iPhones use game-based calibration](https://www.w3.org/2008/geolocation/wiki/images/e/e0/Device_Orientation_%27alpha%27_Calibration-_Implementation_Status_and_Challenges.pdf) for DeviceOrientationEvent.alpha, which means additional conversion would have to be implemented in the app.
-- Latency issues
+- The initial phone orientation can be a problem, but I believe this is very device dependent which makes it difficult to debug.
-- Project structure
+- Latency is not bad, but could be improved.
 - Canvas demo